DataWizardary/DataWizardary.github.io/index.md

-Hi Welcome to my blog where I am documenting my journey in learning deep learning.
+Title: My learnning journey in deep learning.

-I have made multiple attempts in the past to learn deep learning ( this is my fifth attempt in the last one and a half years
+Description: I have made multiple attempts in the past to learn deep learning ( this is my fifth attempt in the last one and a half years